mattermost/docs/source/administration/image-proxy.rst

 Image Proxy
 ================================

-Using image proxies means that users make only secure requests.
+Using image proxies means that users make only secure requests for Markdown embedded images.
 By allowing image requests to go straight to third-party servers, tracking pixels is allowed.
 Users can put invisible images in posts that logs time and location data for every user that views the post.
 An image proxy protects user privacy by eliminating this direct interaction with third-party servers.